Continuing Education Activity

 - Explain the importance of improving care coordination among interprofessional team members to improve outcomes for patients receiving therapy with clozapine.

 Clozapine is an FDA-approved atypical antipsychotic drug for treatment-resistant schizophrenia.
 The definition of treatment-resistant schizophrenia is persistent or moderate delusions or hallucinations after failing two trials of antipsychotic medicines.
-Since its creation, it has been the drug of choice for treatment-resistant schizophrenia, even though it has a wide variety of adverse effects.
+Since its creation, it has been the drug of choice for treatment-resistant schizophrenia, even though it has many adverse effects.
 Clozapine is not the first-line drug of choice due to its range of adverse effects, making compliance an issue for many patients.

 - Lower risk for tardive dyskinesia

-- Improvement of cognition which can lead to improved quality of life
+- Improvement of cognition which leads to improved quality of life

 - Decreased relapse